marcuscvj/easyfood/README.md

 The project is developed using Android Studio
 1. Clone the repo
 2. Import the code into Android Studio

 alt:
-1. Create a new project from version contol repo in Android Studio
+1. Create a new project from version control repo in Android Studio